Our new address is 1931 Mission Avenue, co-located on the Klamath Works/Sky Lakes Community Health Campus (which is 1930 South 6th St.)

 The Klamath Falls Gospel Mission, Inc. ('KFGM') was founded and incorporated as a nonprofit organization in 1958...More About Us

-Our Mission is to advance the Gospel of Jesus Christ by providing, rescue, recovery, and renewal services in the city and county of Klamath Falls.
+Our Mission is to advance the Gospel of Jesus Christ by providing, rescue, recovery, and renewal services in the Klamath Basin.

 People who come through our doors will meet and embrace life in Jesus Christ and through having their spiritual and physical needs met will become vital, contributing members of our community.

 Chris has been in our Discipleship/Recovery Program for several months now.
 His life has been changing due to the power of God at work in him and through him.
 I best let him tell the story in his own words:

 “I slowly began to drift from God in my adult years and rebelled in a way.
 But I felt like God never left my side during it all.
 As I planned to leave New York, I felt I needed God back in my life.
 I came to Oregon hoping to find a better life than I had in New York.
 Working hard and seeing little progress was wearing me down.
 So I left behind what I knew only to find much of the same here in Klamath where I was living with people who were broken and had the same abusive patterns I had only recently been able to get away from.

 Disheartened and losing most everything except my clothes, camera, and laptop, I arrived here at the Mission.
 I found that desire of wanting God back in my life take place as I moved across the country to a place I never intended to be, the Klamath Falls Gospel Mission.
 At first I thought I was different than others here since I had avoided addictions and arrests, but I was wrong.